Elevate your smile with dental veneers

 How long do veneers last?

 Veneers are quite durable under normal hygiene conditions.
 You can brush and floss them as usual with non-abrasive fluoride toothpaste.
-Advancements in materials and technology have improved the durability and longevity of veneers.
+Advancements in materials and technology have improved the durability and longevity of veneers, providing you with a secure and confident smile for years to come.

 Traditional veneers, i.e., porcelain veneers, generally last 10 to 15 years, and composite veneers are shorter than porcelain veneers.
 However, the porcelain veneers can crack or shatter under abnormal pressure.